xdutest/tabbycat/docs/install/render.rst

   .. image:: images/render-dropdown.png
       :alt: The dropdown menu to make a Redis

-Give your 'New Redis Instance' a Name.
-Ensure you change the plan to *Ephemeral* unless you are OK being charged.
+On the resulting page, ensure you change the plan to *Ephemeral* unless you are OK being charged.

-.. admonition:: Warning
-  :class: warning

-  We would strongly advise running against all but the smallest tournaments on this *Ephemeral* plan.
-Higher-capacity versions of Redis are crucial to managing many simultaneous visitors to a Tabbycat site.

 Then, click the blue **Create** button at the bottom of the page.

 On the next page, take a precise note of the **Hostname** and **Port** text.
 You will need to copy/paste these in a second.